 How Much Will I Get for My Car After an Accident?

 There are many factors insurance companies use to determine whether your vehicle is repairable or “totaled,” especially if you own an older car.
-Contrary to popular belief, the extent of damage to a vehicle is not the reason it’s declared totaled by an insurance company.
+Contrary to popular belief, the extent of damage to a vehicle is not the reason it is declared totaled by an insurance company.
 While damage is a contributing factor, it is the cost of repairs compared to a vehicle’s true market value that determines if your car is a total loss.

 Insurance companies have ways to determine a vehicle’s value that often work to their benefit.
-Therefore, it’s important to gather information about the possible market value of your car after an accident.
+Therefore, it is important to gather information about the possible market value of your car after an accident.
 Look at Kelley Blue Book, as well as sales listings in your area for cars like yours.
 Your vehicle may sell for more in your city than it does nationally.

-With this knowledge, you’ll have an idea of what the reimbursement amount from the insurance company should be.
+With this knowledge, you will have an idea of what the reimbursement amount from the insurance company should be.
 If their offer differs greatly from your findings, you may need to hire your own appraiser to evaluate your vehicle’s worth.
 The insurance company should also provide you with the information on which it is basing its assessment.
 In some instances, an expert may be needed to provide documentation to support the valuation of your vehicle after an accident.

-For help with getting the full value of your vehicle after a car accident, please contact the legal team at KWFDM in Atlanta.
+For help with getting the full value of your vehicle after a car accident, please contact the legal team at KWF in Atlanta.
 Your consultation with one of our experienced personal injury attorneys is totally free, but there are time limits in which to take legal action.
 Call our office today at (404) 460-0101 for help.